eikeakanam/CFPB-Customer-Complaints/README.md

 - The web remains the most utilized medium for customers to express their dissatisfaction with services provided by financial Organizations.

 ![com113](https://github.com/eikeakanam/CFPB-Customer-Complaints/assets/75729930/1fc6ea89-9621-43df-a042-a678882ee631)

+## Conclusion and Recommendation
+___
+- Beyond resolving issues, Complaints reported by customers help Organizations gain important knowledge about their customers, business, competitors, Industry at large and other external stakeholders.
+They should therefore be seen as significant opportunities to improve their products and services, enhance customer experience and patronage which in the long run helpts to achieve Organizations goals and objectives.
+- While the rate of response to customers' complaints and satisfaction from solutions provided was impressive, emphasis should be placed on significantly improving services provided by Organizations particularly with Incorrect Information and Improper Use of customer's financial report.
+This will significantly reduce complaints from customers by as much as 50%
+- Organizations are also advised to pay more attention and device adequate and innovative solutions to specific products related to debt collection, credit reporting and repair, and personal consumer reports.
+As seen from the report, a large percentage of issues reported were related to these products.